BalthazzarHewlett/rabbit_ransomware/README.md

 Steps:
 1) Upload rabbit.php to the server, open it from browser, enter encryption key and select infect option.
-2) Now upload the deface index (index.php).
-The site admin can now visit the site and decrypt the files by entering the key there.
+2) Now open the website home (or any random page) and you will land at the decryptor index page.
+Enter  the key to decrypt files.

-The encryption key should contain a substring as specified in line 446 of index.php.
+The encryption key should contain a substring 'r4b1t' .
+This is specified in base64 decoded code line 49.
 This is to check for false key entries for decryption.